 Dr. Mullenix was then given an unfunded research position at Children's Hospital in Boston, but with no equipment or money.
 Mullenix said, "The people at Children's Hospital, for heaven's sake, came right out and said they were scared because they knew how important the fluoride issue was…Even at Forsyth they told me I was endangering funds for the institution if I published that information."

 In light of Hodge’s secret work for the Manhattan Project, and the secret memos and secret studies that are the tip of the iceberg, every pro-fluoridation effort that uses Hodge’s name is tainted.
-It was with interest that I read Fluoride and Dental Caries.
-It is a relatively recent book on the subject, published in 1986.
-The book is a compendium on fluoridation, drawing on various experts in the field.
-Hodge co-wrote a chapter on fluoride toxicity, and also wrote a chapter dealing with objections to fluoridation.
+It was therefore with interest that I read Fluoride and Dental Caries, published in 1986.
+The book is a compendium on fluoridation that draws on various experts in the field.
+Hodge co-wrote a chapter on fluoride toxicity and also wrote a chapter dealing with objections to fluoridation.
 Reading that book was another enlightening process, when I recovered from my anger.
 The book gives the appearance of looking at fluoridation from many aspects, but appearance is the operative word.
 Hodge’s work is suspect, to put it mildly, and I looked there first.

 Here are some quotes regarding the biological damage the fluorine ion does to human health, the kind not found in pro-fluoridation propaganda such as Fluoride and Dental Caries.